pirate-xx/autonzb/README.markdown

     autonzb -d /path/of/download/nzb/directory -movies /path/with/already/downloaded/movies -age 1 -imdb 7.5 -year 1980 -srt fr,en

-Will download only new nzb of the day with imdb score >= 7.5, year >= 1980 and subtitles french or english.
+Will download only new nzb of the day with imdb score >= 7.5, year >= 1980 and subtitles french or english (and unknown srt).
 The -movies setting prevents already owned movies to be re-downloaded (only if the owned movie is 'better' than the new release)

 more details with: